Dogs that tear the cranial cruciate ligament frequently also have a luxating patella.

 Surgical Correction of Cruciate Tear and Patella Luxation in Dog

-Initially, surgeons perform a TTA to change the geometric relationship of the patella tendon related to the slope of the tibia.
+Initially, surgeons perform a TTA to change the geometric relationship of the patella tendon related to the of the tibia.

 Then, they correct the patella luxation by deepening the trochlear notch with a bone rasp.